Real life stories on why inclusion matters – “My role is to motivate others not to hide”

 Embracing your true self can bring immense happiness and satisfaction.
 Don’t let fear hold you back from taking that route to authenticity.
 The result is worth it and brings a sense of fulfillment that can’t be compared to anything else.

-Sander Demaré is Head of Learning Solutions, CoE Learning & Development, and is based in Spain.
+Sander Demaré works as senior manager in learning & development, andis based in Spain.
 He believes that visibility and awareness are crucial in promoting acceptance and support for everyone who experiences discrimination and marginalization – not just within the LGBTIQ+ community.

 We use cookies to optimize site functionality and to give you the best possible experience while browsing our site.
 If you are fine with this and accept all cookies, just click the 'Accept' button.
 You can also review our privacy statement.